 Baja is blessed with two marine life rich oceans; the Sea of Cortez to the east has a warmer sea temperature than the more exposed than the Pacific Ocean to the west.
 In the summer the breeze coming from the Pacific is a blessing.
 For those interested in surfing, waves break on the eastern side of the peninsula March to October and on the Pacific west November to March.
 The most popular summer breaks start in San Jose and extend up to the Eastern Cape making Los Cabos an excellent base.

 When planning your visit, it is worth noting the peninsula's main fiestas.
 Each March San Jose del Cabo throws an 11-day long Fiesta Patronal with parades and carnival and La Paz holds a similar event.
 Easter is also a busy time for Mexican's heading to the beach.

-Call us on 020 3993 7307 to start planning your holiday to Las Ventanas al Paraiso, A Rosewood Resort
+To start planning your holiday to Las Ventanas al Paraiso, A Rosewood Resort

 Las Ventanas al Paraiso, a Rosewood Resort is a chic boutique retreat that embraces its Baja desert environment and offers a real wow-factor, allowing couples and families to experience the nature and riches of Los Cabos in utter luxury.

 Las Ventanas al Paraiso embraces its desert environment with stunning architecturally landscaped gardens of cacti, aloe vera and succulents that flow down towards the azure Pacific Ocean.
 The philosophy here is 'if you want it, we will get it for you', and the service is relaxed but exemplary.
 Suites are extremely spacious and beautifully decorated with hand-picked Mexican furnishings and fabrics, with fabulous beds, fireplaces, dry agave trees and a telescope in every suite for whale watching or night time star gazing.